riyaroy2086/riyaroy2086/README.md

 ## <img alt="dev_cat" src="https://raw.githubusercontent.com/dev-akshat/archive/main/images/gifs/others/dev_cat.gif" width="43">&nbsp;***About me***
 - 🔭 I'm currntly working on ML projects.
-- 👯 I’m looking forward to collaborate on open source projects.
+- 👯 I’m looking forward to collaborate on projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - 🎀 Outside tech, 📈 I love to invest in Stock Market and Crypto , 👾create NFT collections, and 📆 explore new places.
 - 📫 Reach out to me at : **riyaroy2086@gmail.com**